-- > Adoption of a comprehensive set of voluntary forestry BMPs in 1989; - > Adoption of the Streamside Management Zone Action in 1991; and - > Adoption of the BMP Notification Law, which requires landowners to notify DNRC in advance of timber harvests and directs DNRC to coordinate monitoring of forestry BMP implementation and report to the Montana Environmental Quality Council.
+- These regulatory and non-regulatory measures included the formation of a stakeholder BMP working group: - o Adoption of a comprehensive set of voluntary forestry BMPs in 1989; - o Adoption of the Streamside Management Zone Action in 1991; and - Adoption of the BMP Notification Law, which requires landowners to notify DNRC in advance of timber harvests and directs DNRC to coordinate monitoring of forestry BMP implementation and report to the Montana Environmental Quality Council.

-Association and Montana State University Extension Forestry to develop education programs for landowners, loggers and foresters.
+Since forestry BMPs were adopted, DNRC has collaborated with the Montana Logging Association and Montana State University Extension Forestry to develop education programs for landowners, loggers and foresters.

 - Detailed workshops are held annually across Montana.
-MSU Extension Forestry has developed a forest stewardship program that targets non-industrial landowners. - Private industrial landowners have also required foresters and contractors to attend workshops and the Montana Logging Association developed an Accredited Logging Profession program. - > BMP Audits are conducted every other year across Montana, including on state, private and federal forest lands. - > The results of the BMP Audits have been used to help design and focus these education efforts. - > DNRC also regulates water quantity through the Montana Water Use Act (MCA §85-2-311) and describes the state's water resources as well as a strategy for managing these resources in the State Water Plan (DRNC, 2015a).
+MSU Extension Forestry has developed a forest stewardship program that targets non-industrial landowners. - Private industrial landowners have also required foresters and contractors to attend workshops and the Montana Logging Association developed an Accredited Logging Profession program. - BMP Audits are conducted every other year across Montana, including on state, private and federal forest lands. - The results of the BMP Audits have been used to help design and focus these education efforts. - DNRC also regulates water quantity through the Montana Water Use Act (MCA §85-2-311) and describes the state's water resources as well as a strategy for managing these resources in the State Water Plan (DRNC, 2015a).